fubinf/sedrila/docs/maintainer.md

 - `correct_command="cmd"`: Correct command to execute
 - `reason="text"`: Explanation for the override

-**4. Normal testing** - No annotation needed:
+**4. Normal testing** - No markup needed:

-Programs with deterministic output require no special annotation and are tested automatically
+Programs with deterministic output require no special markup and are tested automatically

 **Multi-command testing:**
 - Parses and tests **ALL testable commands** from each `.prot` file